The Club (Mexican TV series)

-The Club (Spanish: El Club), is Mexican crime drama streaming television series directed by Camila Ibarra and produced by Argos Comunicación.
+The Club (Spanish: El Club), is Mexican crime drama television series directed by Camila Ibarra and produced by Argos Comunicación.
 The series revolves around a group of rich young people who get involved, through an application, in drug trafficking until they get to have contact with much more powerful people and that's when they get into serious problems.
 It stars Alejandro Speitzer, Minnie West, and Jorge Caballero.